quentincaffeino/godot-console/README.md

 ## Installation

-1. Clone or download this repository to your projects `res://addons/quentincaffeino-console` folder.
+1. Clone or download this repository to your project `res://addons/quentincaffeino-console` folder.
 2. Enable console in Project/Addons
 3. Add new actions to Input Map: `console_toggle`, `ui_up`, `ui_down`